Middle Tennessee Scheduled Lane Closures

 - 4/18 – 4/20, 8 p.m. – 5 a.m., There will be alternating lane closures for emergency pothole patching activities to repair damaged sections of asphalt in the east and westbound lanes from MM 220 – 223.
 Multiple lanes will remain open at all times.
 Weather dependent and if there are no TMC call outs

-- Daily, 9 a.m. – 3 p.m., (Excl.
-Holiday Restrictions), US-31 West will have intermittent lane closures for in-place paving activities from MM 0-3.
+- Daily, 9 a.m. – 3 p.m., US31W/SR41 will have intermittent lane closures for in place paving activities in both directions.

+- Daily, 9 a.m. – 3 p.m., MM26-27, Various lane and shoulder closures for running new lines and replacing power poles.
+Southbound off ramp at exit 5.

 DAVIDSON COUNTY I-24